gcallah/BookReviews/hume.md

 Schabas and Wennerlind briefly mention Hume's take on the infamous enclosures, noting, "He blamed the English peasantry for their poor work habits and lack of initiative.
-With hindsight, you argued, it was clear that they benefited from the enclosures by being forced to become more industrious and frugal" (109).
+With hindsight, Hume argued, it was clear that they benefited from the enclosures by being forced to become more industrious and frugal" (109).
 The authors let this pass without comment, but it does seriously call into question how sincere Hume was in his defense of property rights.
 The peasants